rage/java-programming/data/part-2/2-repeating.md

 ## Calculation with Loops

 <!-- Toistolauseita hyödynnetään usein asioiden laskemisessa.
 Esimerkiksi ohjelmat, joissa käsitellään määrittelemätöntä määrää käyttäjän syöttämiä lukuja perustuvat toistolauseseen.
 Tällaisissa ohjelmissa tulostetaan tyypillisesti jonkinlaisia tilastoja luetuista luvuista tai muista syötteistä toistolauseen jälkeen. -->
 Loops are used in computing many different things.
-For example, programs that process indefinite numbers of user-inputted values make use of loops.
+For example, programs that process indefinite numbers of user-inputed values make use of loops.
 These kinds of programs typically print out some sort of statistics about the numbers that were read or other inputs after the end loop.

 <!-- Jotta ohjelma voi tulostaa toistolauseen jälkeen tietoja toistolauseen suorituksesta, tulee tietoa säilöä ja muokata toistolauseen aikana. -->
 For the program to print out information from the loop execution after the loop, the information must be saved and modified during the loop.